szyu123/zhouyushen/_pages/about.md

+ ---
+ permalink: /
+-title: "About me"
++title: "About me"
+ excerpt: "About me"
+ author_profile: true
+ redirect_from:
+   - /about/
+   - /about.html
+ ---

 I am a final-year Ph.D. student in Econometrics and Statistics at the University of Chicago Booth School of Business, where I am advised by Prof. Dacheng Xiu.
 My research lies in the intersection of econometrics, statistics and machine learning, with a focus on providing theoretical guarantees for applying the machine learning methods in the field of economics and finance.

 Research